yliu-cs/IELTS/Speak/Speak Note.md

 				* he considers it as a kind of leisure activities
 				* a sense of achievement
 			* photo
+				* hard for our to meet in person
 				* due to the pandemic
 				* this photo was four of us
 				* set it as my wallpaper on my laptop
+			* tired
+				* foodie
 		* 运动员
-			* almost 20 years
 			* household name in my country
-			* Daniey huge fan, alwasys said how professional Xiang Liu was
 			* he is the first Chinese athlete who won a world champion
+			* not even in my country but also in Asia miracle
+			* almost 20 years
+			* Daniel huge fan, always said how professional Xiang Liu was
 			* stunning speech by him that talk about his sports career
 			* spent all day on training
-			* not even in my country but also in Asia miracle
 			* touched by his sports spirit
 			* running is a high-impact sport that can frequently lead to injuries to his knees and ankles
 			* but he never gave up throughout his career
-			* stuck on our dream, fight for us
+			* stuck to our dream, fight for us
 			* determined and inspiring
 			* 克服困难
 				* I have no idea how to start ...